 It took me a little while to appreciate this beautiful fragrance and to learn the correct quantity to spray on for different situations and times.
-For day wear I need to get the shortest spray burst of droplets, its a very economical day fragrance but for night use more with a good few sprays.
-Its very long lasting and everyone says that I smell so exotic when I wear it.
+For normal day wear I need to get the shortest spray burst of droplets, its a very economical day fragrance but for night use more with a good few sprays.
+Its warm, leathery and very long lasting and everyone says that I smell so exotic when I wear it.

 My favourite of all!
 Also my boyfriend's favourite.
 I'm 18 and he's 26.

 (First of all I don't appreciate when people use "grandma" to describe a perfume, like it's a bad thing, it's rude and you just seem narrow minded and ignorant.
 I also don't think perfume has an age limit at all, stop that.)

 I own both the vintage and current version and honestly I can't feel that much of a difference.
 The current version isn't a shadow of what it used to be, like many refomulated perfumes.
 Perhaps the vintage version has more rose and an overall deeper feeling to it.
 I really love them both.

 I assume most people would call this a winter fragrance and I see why.
 I use it all year round, though sparingly in the summer.
 You can't spray yourself three times like you would with some perfumes, this is strong and can be quite overwhelming.
 It's a nice perfume but in small amounts, remember to always show rescept for the people around you.

 This perfume gives me a warm, cozy and safe feeling, like I'm home.
 Cloves, the strongest note, reminds me of Christmas and glögg (a spicy alcohol drink we drink at Christmas in Sweden).